top of page

 LSL, which describes its aims as "Remembrance, Unity, Legacy and Education (RULE), delivered through a philanthropic approach to restoration and preservation for future generations”, is aiming to restore P8331 to flying condition.

-It believes that its historical significance in terms of its rarity and links to the famous No 303 Squadron, one of the highest-scoring squadrons in the Battle of Britain, make it one of “the top three most important Spitfires in the world”.
+It believes that its historical significance in terms of its rarity and links to the famous No 303 Squadron, one of the highest-scoring Hurricane squadrons in the Battle of Britain, make it one of “the top three most important Spitfires in the world”.

-The aircraft’s pilot log contains famous names such as Kent, Drobinski, Lapkowski, Laguna and Kolaczkowski (a pre- and post-war race driver in Monte Carlo), all of whom are Polish aces associated with the Battle of Britain.
-No fewer than 12 of the 15 men who flew the aircraft were awarded the Virtuti Militari (Polish Victoria Cross), eight were aces and eight had lost their lives before the end of the war.
+No fewer than 12 of the 15 men who flew the aircraft were awarded the Virtuti Militari (sometimes described as the Polish equivalent of the Victoria Cross), eight were aces and eight had lost their lives before the end of the war.

 The Trust is grateful to Laguna’s Spitfire Legacy for the most generous loan of this unique and inspiring reminder of the courage and sacrifice made by the Few, who came from so many different nations to defeat the Nazi threat of invasion.